-Happy New Year, Nerdos!!
+Happy New Year, lovers, friends and fellow nerds!!!

 Are you still nursing a little bit of a hangover?
 I hate drinking in my 30s because those headaches and stomach rumbles, and just overall feeling of having been hit by a truck, seem to last days instead of hours.
-Aw, the joys of ageing.
+Aw, the joys of aging.

 But here we are again – another year gone, a new one just beginning.
 More birthdays on the horizon.
 It’s just one more trip around the sun.
-And I’m so happy to be here with all of you for the journey talking about books and murder and maybe weed sometimes.
+And I’m so happy to be here with all of you for the journey of talking about books and murder and maybe weed sometimes.
 Now there’s a way to avoid a hangover, get high instead!

-So, while we float around on a rock in an unknowable universe, held down by an invisible force as we circle a giant ball of fire for another year, let’s read some books to pass some of that time!
+So, while we float around on a rock in an unknowable universe, held down by an invisible force as we circle a giant ball of fire for another year, let’s read some books to pass some time!

 2019 is shaping up to be a good year for crime fiction so get your budgets ready, your library card dusted off and your stretchy pants on!
 Here’s my list of the top buzz-worthy reads for the first quarter of 2019!